apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    :reloadable:
    :overridable:

-   Specifies how long Traffic Server keeps connections to clients open if a transaction stalls.
+   Specifies how long |TS| keeps connections to clients open if a transaction stalls.

    See :ref:`admin-performance-timeouts` for more discussion on |TS| timeouts.